dankuck/dankuck.github.io/_posts/9-murder-she-chronicled.md

         - Jessica knows she didn't do it and she has a solid alibi with Amos.

-        - The sheriff has no motive.
+        - The local sheriff has no motive.

-        - Jessica concludes privately that Kale is the murderer.
+        - Jessica concludes to herself that Kale is the murderer.

     - Jessica tells the sheriff to call for help so she can accuse the murderer.
 He refuses so she asks that everyone be gathered in the lobby.